Long-Term Disability Insurance Lawyers Serving South Carolina Residents

 Notify your employer of the injury or illness you sustained.
 Don’t wait too long.
 The deadline for filing a claim will depend on your specific policy.
 You should begin the process as soon as possible, so you don’t run out of time to recover benefits.

 Complete the application for benefits that your employer provides.
 If they don’t give you a form, you can directly contact their insurance company for a copy.
 You must fill out everything completely and accurately.
 Include an employee statement that describes your disability, how it happened, and why it prevents you from working.

 Request a copy of the insurance policy.
-Your South Carolina long-term disability insurance lawyer will look it over to ensure it covers your medical condition.
+Your long-term disability insurance lawyer will look it over to ensure it covers your medical condition in South Carolina.